 Yes, the only undetectable radar detectors available on the market are the Escort Redline EX, the Uniden R3, the Radenso RCM and the Escort Max Ci sold on this site.
 Please see our products page for product information or visit the Stealth Info section on our web site to find out more.

 How long will your undetectable radar detectors remain undetectable?

-The good thing about the undetectable radar detectors we sell is that it they not leak any radio frequencies.
+The good thing about the undetectable radar detectors we sell is that it they will not leak any radio frequencies.
 This means that even if the police release a new radar detector detector the units will remain undetectable because there is still no radio frequency leakage to detect!
 This makes our range the best choice for Australian states where radar detector detectors are in use - namely all states besides Western Australia.

 Why is the ALPriority so much better than alternative laser defence systems?